What We Do

 Donelda Stewart, a founding member of our club, sadly passed away in the fall of 2018.
 She was instrumental in founding the Alzheimer Society of Grey-Bruce.
 The Zonta Club of Owen Sound will continue to be supportive of the Walk for Memories and the Alzheimer’s Society of Grey-Bruce.
 Please keep us in mind when you look to sponsoring the walk.

-For 22 years the Zonta Club of Owen Sound has held their Annual Ladies Golf Tournament in Support of Local Breast Cancer Initiatives.
-In 2020, because of government restrictions concerning Covid-19, we had to make the difficult decision to cancel the event.
+For 23 years the Zonta Club of Owen Sound has held their Annual Ladies Golf Tournament in Support of Local Breast Cancer Initiatives.
+In 2020 and 2021, because of government restrictions concerning Covid-19, we had to make the difficult decision to cancel the event.

 The 2022 tournament was a great success.
 Looking forward to 2023 being even bigger.